 On UI Animations

-This (using CSS animation variables) will be very helpful for most of our use cases.
+This (using CSS variables for animations) will be very helpful for most of our use cases.
 I personally prefer

 ease with a small duration (~200ms) as the transition, but we can define our own easing function too.